iammeechar/Food-Delivery-App/README.md

     User Profiles: Save your favorite restaurants and orders for quick access.
     Promotions and Discounts: Stay updated on the latest offers and discounts.

-User Guide.
+2.User Guide.

-To get started with FoodiePal, follow these simple steps:
+3.To get started with FoodiePal, follow these simple steps:

     Sign Up/Log In: Create a new account or log in using your existing credentials.